 - How can one measure the success of an email program?

-The key to successful email program is the level of engagement.
-And when it comes to measuring engagement in an email, one of the most useful metrics is click through rate.
+The key to a successful email program is the level of engagement.
+And when it comes to measuring engagement in an email, one of the most useful metrics is clickthrough rate.

-The culprit could well be the seemingly innocuous call-to-action button you’re using in your email campaign.
+The culprit could well be the call-to-action buttons you’re using in your email campaign.

 What is a Call-to-action button?

-CTAs are important for the success of marketer because they provide clear and straight forward direction to readers on the next steps.
+CTAs are important for the success of marketers because they provide clear and straight forward direction to readers on the next steps.